cheald/manticore/README.md

 ### Parallel execution

 Manticore can perform concurrent execution of multiple requests.
+In previous versions of Manticore, this was called "async".
+We now call these
+"parallel" or "batch" requests. `Client#async`, `Client#parallel`, and `Client#batch` are equivalent.

 ```ruby
 client = Manticore::Client.new